kyma-incubator/octopus/README.md

 ### Install dependencies

-This project uses `dep` as the dependency manager.
+This project uses `go modules` as the dependency manager.
 To install all required dependencies, use the following command:
 ```bash
 make resolve
 ```